astra463/astra463/README.md

 ## 🌄 About Me

-Web Developer from Russia 🕊️
+Frontend dev at Yandex Market, 24 y.o., Moscow

 - 🌍 Team Player
 - 🏃 Constantly learning new things and staying connected with other developers.
-Feel free to reach out if you have interesting ideas or projects we can work on together 🚀
+Feel free to reach out if you have interesting ideas or projects we can work on together
 - 🗣️ English B2
-- 🕵️ **I am currently actively looking for a job, here is my [CV](https://disk.yandex.ru/i/5PBh6_H1-nGL-A)**

 ---
 <h2 align="center">